City Guide to Istanbul, Turkey: Part 3 | Public Transportation

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

-This is part three of a multiple part series in our City Guide to Istanbul.
+This is part three of a multiple part series in our City Guide to Istanbul, Turkey.
 Don’t miss part one and two!

 Purchasing an Istanbulkart

 Unlike other cities that have contactless payment cards for public transportation, in Istanbul, you only need to purchase one card per traveling pair or group.
 In other words, there’s no need to purchase one card per person.
 After the first person scans and proceeds through the turnstile, hand the Istanbulkart off to the next person to do the same.
 We confirmed this with a metro employee and used only one card for both of us.
 It worked without any issues!